Ahmad575-a/Todo-List-React/README.md

+# TODO-LIST
+in this react app you can add , edit and delete items and sure you will get alerted too when you make an action example deleting

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).